Volunteer

 Room and board:

-For a monthly fee of MXP$400, (USD$20), you have the option of living on the grounds of Piña Palmera during the time that you are a volunteer (for those that stay six months).
-This fee is mostly symbolic, but will serve to cover simple costs for maintaining the area of the volunteers.
-The volunteers all share rooms with one or two others of the same sex.
-The kitchen and bathrooms are also shared among the volunteers.
-The center offers coffee in the mornings, a simple lunch at noon, and tea or atole in the evenings for the volunteers, from Monday to Saturday.
-Sunday, no food is offered.
+For a cost of $500 pesos (US $30) per month there is the opportunity to live in Piña Palmera during volunteering (for those who stay 6 months).
+This cooperation is a symbolic contribution to help cover the costs of services and maintenance of the volunteer area.
+The volunteer shares a room with one or two colleagues of the same sex.
+The kitchen and bathrooms are also shared between several people.
+The center offers coffee in the mornings, a simple meal a day and tea or atole in the afternoons for volunteers, from Monday to Saturday (there is no food on Sundays).

 The hours of the kitchen are from 8:00 to 16:00.